IsteNITC-Website-2023/istetechquilla/content/posts/the-conspiracy-off.md

 **Adam:** Ok…. well that was an interesting idea…. you need to sleep more, you know.

 **Dave:** Nah sleeping is for babies and old people.
-Ok, Leo, you're up next, doubt you can follow through after my theory I worked on weeks for, go
+Ok, Leo, you're up next, doubt you can follow through after my theory I worked on weeks for, go!

 **Leo:** Ok, so I just thought about this one during your speech.
 Hope it's not too bad, So here's my theory:
 What if conspiracy theorists are part of a conspiracy theory to spread disinformation via conspiracy theories.